 Get to know them, what they do, how they chillax after work.
 Find a common point of contact.
 Again, they’ll see you as a person, and get to know, trust and like you!

-Refer to them One of the most important ways I started to grow my business was creating a network around me.
+One of the most important ways I started to grow my business was creating a network around me.
 But what really super-sized the effect was when I started referring my clients to my network.
 Boom, reciprocity to the max!!!